-Subpart IV – Community Activities and Coordination: This subpart asks for a report on the community activities involving the DSU, SILC and DSU contractors and grantees and the outcomes of such activities.
+Subpart IV – Community Activities and Coordination: This subpart asks for a report on the community activities involving the DSE, SILC and DSE contractors and grantees and the outcomes of such activities.

-Subpart V – Statewide Independent Living Council: This subpart asks for a report on the composition, qualifications and activities of the Statewide Independent Living Council (including technical assistance and training needs for next fiscal year).
+Subpart V – SILC: This subpart asks for a report on the composition, qualifications and activities of the SILC (including technical assistance and training needs for next fiscal year).

 Subpart VI – SPIL Comparison and Updates, Other Accomplishments and Challenges: This subpart asks for program accomplishments and goal achievements, updates to the SPIL, substantial problems or difficulties and any additional information.

-Subpart VII – Signatures: Signatures, printed names, titles and phone numbers of DSU director(s) and SILC chair.
+Subpart VII – Signatures: Signatures, printed names, titles and phone numbers of DSE director(s) and SILC chair.

-Question: Who Must Complete Part I of the 704 Report?
+Question: Who Must Complete the ILS PPR?

 Answer:

-Each DSU and SILC will jointly complete Part I. The SILC and the DSU must be given the freedom to independently prepare the portions of the report for which they are responsible.
-Subpart VI is designed to be a cooperative venture of both the DSU and SILC.
+Each DSE and SILC will jointly complete the ILS PPR.
+The SILC and the DSE must be given the freedom to independently prepare the portions of the report for which they are responsible.
+Subpart VI is designed to be a cooperative venture of both the DSE and SILC.
 In this manner, a complete report of activities that is jointly developed and shared within the state is assured.

-Only a single Part I report, with data aggregated from the state’s reporting entities, will be accepted by RSA.
+Only a single ILS PPR, with data aggregated from the state’s reporting entities, will be accepted by ILA.

-Subparts II and III report information obtained from CSRs maintained by the DSU and grantees/contractors receiving Part B funds (other than CILs who receive Part C funds and who complete Part II of the 704 Report).
+Subparts II and III report information obtained from CSRs maintained by the DSE and grantees/contractors receiving Subchapter B funds (other than CILs who receive Subchapter C funds and who complete the CIL PPR).
 This is also true for section 723 states.

-Question: Where must the 704 Report bE Submitted?
+Question: Where must the PPR bE Submitted?

 Answer:

-Section 722 states:

-The DSU and SILC will jointly submit the 704 Report both electronically and in an original, signed hard copy.
-For the FY 2008 reporting year, states may submit the 704 Report via email to RSA and the Independent Living Research Utilization Project (ILRU) or they may choose to complete and submit the 704 Report directly through the RSA Management Information System (MIS).
-The signed hard copy of the 704 Report is to be mailed to RSA only.

-Detailed instructions for the electronic and hard copy submittals will be provided when RSA officially transmits the 704 Report.
+Section 722 states: (Section 722 states are states that have more federal funding than state funding for IL services; these states manage IL services mainly at the state level as opposed to having ILA mainly manage IL services.)

+The DSEs and SILCs will submit the PPR electronically.
+DSEs and SILCs must submit the ILS PPR via ACLReporting.

 Section 723 states:

-The 723 states forward their Part I 704 Report, along with the Part II reports of the Part C funded CILs, to RSA both electronically and in an original, signed hard copy.
-For the FY 2008 reporting year, states may submit the 704 Report via email to RSA and the Independent Living Research Utilization Project (ILRU) or they may choose to complete and submit the 704 Report directly through the RSA Management Information System (MIS).
-The signed hard copy of the 704 Report is to be mailed to RSA only.
-The 723 states are no longer responsible for aggregating Part II report data into their Part I report.
-(They still may want to summarize applicable Part II information in their Part I report, as appropriate).
+The section 723 states (i.e., states that have more federal funding than state funding for IL programs) will submit their PPRs via ACLReporting.
+The section 723 states are no longer responsible for aggregating CIL PPR data into their ILS PPR report.
+(They still may want to summarize applicable CIL PPR information in their ILS PPR, as appropriate).

-Detailed instructions for the electronic and hard copy submittals will be provided to DSUs and SILCs when RSA officially transmits the 704 Report.
+Detailed instructions for the electronic submittals will be provided to DSEs and SILCs when ILA officially transmits the PPR.

-Question: When Must the DSU and SILC Submit the 704 Part I Report to RSA?
+Question: When Must the DSE and SILC Submit the ils ppr to ILA?

 Answer: The date will vary depending on whether the state is a section 722 or section 723 state.

-Section 722 states must submit the 704 Report, Part I to RSA postmarked by December 31, 2006, for the preceding federal fiscal year (10/1/2005 – 9/30/2006).
+Section 722 states must submit the ILS PPR to ILA.
+The deadline is the end of the calendar year that he fiscal year ends in.
+For example, the deadline is December 31, 2018 for federal fiscal year (10/1/2017 – 9/30/2018).